Cody Gibson: Ultimate Fighting Championship

-Gibson faced Douglas Silva de Andrade on February 22, 2015 at UFC Fight Night 61.
+Gibson faced Douglas Silva de Andrade on February 22, 2015, at UFC Fight Night 61.
 He lost the fight by unanimous decision and was subsequently released from the promotion.

 Post-UFC career

-In April 2016 Gibson made his return to the cage after a year off due to injury.
-Gibson defeated Justin Linn by unanimous decision at The Warriors Cage: Showdown.

-Gibson then went on to defeat Rolando Velasco to win the Tachi Palace Fights Bantamweight title via unanimous decision at Tachi Palace, Lemoore, California, on May 19, 2016 in the 5 round main event at TPF27: Mayhem.

-In September 2016 it was announced that Gibson will defend his TPF championship against Kyle Reyes at Tachi Palace Fights 29 on November 3rd.
-Gibson won the fight by knock out in the second round.

-On May 18, 2017 Gibson vacated his Bantamweight title and moved up a weight class to fight Adrian Diaz for the TPF Featherweight Championship.
+On May 18, 2017, Gibson vacated his Bantamweight title and moved up a weight class to fight Adrian Diaz for the TPF Featherweight Championship.
 He lost the fight via third round submission and retired afterwards.

-Return from retirement

-On September 28th, 2018, Gibson fought in the main event for Legacy Fighting Alliance against Gustavo Erak.
-He won the fight by unanimous decision.

 Gibson signed to participate in the Featherweight division of 2019 Professional Fighters League season.
 However, Gibson was sidelined with bicep and shoulder surgery and was not able to compete.

+XMMA

-Gibson was scheduled to face John Dodson on July 30, 2021 at XMMA 2.
+Gibson was scheduled to face John Dodson on July 30, 2021, at XMMA 2.
 Dodson unfortunately pulled out of the fight due to being involved in a car accident.
 Canadian prospect Louie Sanoudakis took his place.
 Gibson won the fight by knock out in just 44 seconds.

 The bout with Dodson was rescheduled to take place at XMMA 3 on October 23, 2021.
 Gibson won the fight by unanimous decision.

-Gibson faced Ray Borg on January 28, 2022 at Eagle FC 44: Spong vs. Kharitonov.
+Gibson faced Ray Borg on January 28, 2022, at Eagle FC 44: Spong vs. Kharitonov.
 He lost the bout via unanimous decision.

-Gibson faced fellow UFC veteran Francisco Rivera on November 19, 2022 at Up Next Fighting 3: Rivera vs. Gibson.
-He won the bout via third round submission with an arm triangle choke to become the first Up Next Fighting Bantamweight Champion.
+Gibson faced fellow UFC veteran Francisco Rivera on November 19, 2022, at Up Next Fighting 3: Rivera vs. Gibson.
+He won the bout via third-round submission with an arm triangle choke to become the inaugural Up Next Fighting Bantamweight Champion.

+The Ultimate Fighter 31

+In mid-March 2023, it was announced that Gibson would be competing in the thirty-first season of The Ultimate Fighter 31.

+In the quarterfinal Gibson faced Mando Gutierrez, and won the fight via TKO in the first round.

+In the semi-final, Gibson faced Rico DiSciullo, and won the fight via submission in the first round.

+Gibson faced The Ultimate Fighter Season 27 winner Brad Katona in the tournament final on August 19, 2023, at UFC 292.
+He lost the fight via unanimous decision.
+The bout won the Fight of the Night award.

+Return to UFC

+Gibson was scheduled to face Davey Grant on March 23, 2024, at UFC on ESPN 53.
+However, Grant withdrew due to injury and was replaced by Miles Johns.
+Gibson lost the bout by unanimous decision.

+Gibson faced Brian Kelleher on July 20, 2024, at UFC on ESPN 60.
+He won the fight by an arm-triangle choke submission in the first round.

+Gibson faced Chad Anheliger on November 2, 2024, at UFC Fight Night 246.
+He won the fight by unanimous decision.

+Gibson faced Da'Mon Blackshear on March 15, 2025, at UFC Fight Night 254.
+He lost the fight via a kimura submission in the second round.

+Gibson faced Aori Qileng on October 18, 2025, at UFC Fight Night 262.
+He lost the fight by technical knockout 21 seconds into the first round.

 Personal life

-Aside from fighting, Gibson is a U.S. History and economics teacher.
+Aside from fighting, Gibson was a U.S. History and economics teacher and is now a middle school physical education teacher.